 - HIS* F101 Western Civilization I http://mxcc.edu/catalog/course-descriptions/his

 “I’m here to teach.”

-That is the simple mission of Victor Triay, professor of history at Middlesex Community College—where he puts history in (dramatic) perspective for the many students who enter his classroom.
-Professor Triay began his long and distinguished career at Miami-Dade Community College in Florida, where he earned an associate’s degree in psychology—so it is fitting he has chosen to build his career within the community college environment.
+That is the simple mission of Victor Triay, PhD, professor of history at Middlesex Community College—where he puts history in (dramatic) perspective for the many students who enter his classroom.
+Victor began his long and distinguished career at Miami-Dade Community College in Florida, where he earned an associate’s degree in psychology—so it’s fitting he has chosen to build his career within the community college environment.